Lecture

 Research Assistant

-We are holding a lab information session for students who will be assigned in 2024.
-Please feel free to come and go in and out of the open laboratory.
+We are holding a lab information session for students who will be assigned in 2025.
+Open Labs are free to come and go as they please.
 (Individual information sessions are also available at any time.

 .